 Gooseberry Falls State Park

 Gooseberry Falls is just one mile north of the cabins and hosts a lovely set of waterfalls and trails.
-The walk to the falls from the parking area is not very far, but there are longer hiking trails that move up along the river if you enjoy a longer adventure.
+The walk to the falls from the parking area is not very far, but there are longer hiking trails that move up along the river if you enjoy a more extended adventure.
 The trail loops back to the starting point.

 These particular falls were named after the Gooseberry bush frequently found growing in this region.
 The fruit is edible, but State Parks prohibit disturbing or removing any natural thing in the Park.
 This prohibition includes rock collecting.